smowton/llpe/commandline.md

 * `-llpe-allocator-fn mallocname,mallocarg,freename,freearg`: Annotate function `mallocname`, which takes an allocation size as parameter `mallocarg`, and `freename`, which takes a pointer to free as parameter `freearg`, to be treated analogous to `malloc` and `free`.
 For example, functions `myalloc` and `myfree` with the same prototypes as `malloc` and `free` could be specified: `-llpe-allocator-fn myalloc,0,myfree,0`
 * `-llpe-allocator-fn-const allocname,allocsize,freename,freearg,reallocname,reallocptrarg,reallocsizearg`: similar to above, but `allocname` doesn't take a size as a parameter but instead always returns objects of size `allocsize`. `reallocname` works like `realloc`, taking a pointer as `reallocptrarg` and a size argument `reallocsizearg`.
 * `-llpe-never-inline fname`: Never create a specialisation context for `fname`; just treat it as a barrier with unknown side-effects.
+* `-int-elim-read-checks`: Try to eliminate redundant checks against concurrent file modification, assuming it is only necessary to check again after a thread yield point.
+The resulting program may be incorrect if another process alters a specialised file.

 #### Concurrency annotations